 Fashion is not something that exists in dresses only.
 Fashion is in the sky, in the street, fashion has to do with ideas, the way we live, what is happening. – Coco Chanel

 Having said that – don’t look at Fashion forecasting to only anticipate the upcoming trends.
-It may be too amitious for you to achieve if you’re starting up and don’t have any prior experience in forecasting.
-For that, may be you can hire fashion forecasters (in-house or offshore) whenever you have budget for it in future.
+It may be too ambitious for you to achieve if you’re starting up and don’t have any prior experience in forecasting.
+For that, maybe you can hire fashion forecasters (in-house or offshore) whenever you have the budget for it in future.

 But for now, just staying updated on what’s latest in trends is good enough.
 By staying on top of trends, your chances of making correct decisions related to buying, manufacturing and branding are much higher.
 It will empower you to build a business which is not only profitable now and but also sustainable in the longer run.